EpfeiferNutri/Phage-plasmids/geNomad_vConTACTv2/DESCRIPTION_geNomad_vConTACTv2.md

 -   A protein sequences FASTA file
 -   A "protein-to-genome" mapping file (`.tsv` or `.csv` format).
 -   **For P-P detection**: include a reference P-P dataset in the protein and protein-to-genome tables.
-  Use --db flag "None" in vcontact2
+  Use --db flag "None"

 ### **Running**

-**General commands** to execute geNomad and vConTACT v2:
+**Commands** to execute geNomad and vConTACT v2:

 ```{bash, eval = FALSE}